getty-zig/getty.so/pages/guide/interfaces.md

 ## How Do I Implement a Getty Interface?

-To implement a Getty interface, simply call it and apply `usingnamespace` to the returned value.
+To implement a Getty interface, call the interface and apply `usingnamespace` to its return value.
 This will import an interface type and interface function into your implementation.

 {% label Zig code %}
 {% highlight zig %}